 3.3.
 Maintain connections.

 Combat is a life-altering experience, for better and for worse, and leaders are an essential component of that experience before, during, and after a deployment.
 In a peacetime environment, leaders shouldn’t have emotionally-intimate relationships with their soldiers, and leaders who have been reassigned to other duty positions should not “interfere” in their former formations.
 A combat deployment changes those rules.
 Leaders who have shepherded soldiers into and through life-defining experiences have bonded with them in a profound way and should maintain non-duty relationships with them even after one or both have moved to different jobs or posts.
 At a minimum, leaders should maintain lines of communication that enable them (leveraging subordinate leaders) to check in periodically on their former soldiers, to acknowledge and commiserate with them on significant dates, to remember their fallen comrades, and overall to continue to help them make sense of the wartime experiences they both shared.
-Wars tends to make more sense when we’re in them than when we’ve returned from them—especially when a unit’s tactical-level successes and sacrifices appear not to have accomplished any worthwhile strategic gains.
+Wars tend to make more sense when we’re in them than when we’ve returned from them—especially when a unit’s tactical-level successes and sacrifices appear not to have accomplished any worthwhile strategic gains.
 As a result, a leader’s sense-making role may become even more important in the months and years after returning from a deployment.
 Setting up a persistent shared space, such as Facebook closed group, can facilitate the process.
 It’s important that no soldier slip through the cracks and be left behind, alone and forgotten.
 Soldiers’ post-deployment mission statement might be, “We had each other’s backs and kept each other alive as best we could for a year of combat; let’s continue that mission now that we’re home.”

 3.4.
 Provide a vision for post-moral-injury growth